SnovaxZ/rust-vst-test/README.md

 - Mode 5: adds second delay that is controlled with the delay parameter to go slower than the real delay.

+- Mode 6: switches around the n:th (set with mode6_ratio parameter) sample in the buffer

 ## Building